vidinoti/pixlive-xamarin-demo/README.md

 ## How to get started

-1. Copy and paste the PixLive SDK dlls (`VdarSdkIos.dll` and `VdarSdkAndroid.dll`) into the folder `PixLiveSDK_Xamarin`.
+1. Copy and paste the PixLive SDK dlls (`VdarSdkIos.dll`, `VdarSdkAndroid.dll`, `AndroidDependencyPdfium.dll`, `AndroidDependencyPdfViewer.dll`) into the folder `PixLiveSDK_Xamarin`.
 If you don't have the DLL files, contact support@vidinoti.com.
 2. Open the solution `PixLiveXamarinDemo` with Xamarin Studio.
 3. The solution contains an Android and iOS project.
 You can simply run any of the two projects.
 4. Scan the below demo image.